CodecoolGlobal/tech-interview-workbook-mahanna90/docs/module_web_with_python.md

 Each phase must be completed before the next phase can start, and traditionally there is no process for going back to modify the project or direction.

 2. __Agile:__<br>
 It is an adaptive approach which is able to respond to the changing requirements of the clients.
-Direct communication and feedback from customer.
+Direct communication and feedback from customer. <br>
-    __Mmethodology:__<br>
+    __Methodology:__<br>
     - Requirement/Features/User stories/Product Backlog
     - Scrum Team(with lead)
     - Sprint Planning(relative time)